Matt-Deacalion/Name-of-Thrones/README.rst

       -q, --quantity=<number>  the quantity of words to generate [default: 10].
       --min=<length>           the minimum length of each word [default: 4].
       --max=<length>           the maximum length of each word [default: 10].
+      -j, --json               output the names in JSON format.

 License
 -------